Pitch 15 Open: History

 The 54-hole stroke play tournament is hosted at The Melbourne Club at Brocket Hall, and was announced in July 2022 as a late addition to the LETAS schedule.
 At €65,000, it featured the largest prize fund of the season outside of the LETAS Grand Finale.
 It is the first LETAS event in England since the WPGA International Challenge which ran between 2013 and 2019 at Stoke-by-Nayland, and succeeds the inaugural English tournament on the LET Access Series, played at Hazlemere Golf Club in south Buckinghamshire in 2011.

-The tournament is supported by former world number one golfer Justin Rose, who together with wife Kate also launched the Rose Ladies Series in 2020.
+The tournament was supported by former world number one golfer Justin Rose, who together with wife Kate also launched the Rose Ladies Series in 2020.